CLICK HERE TO GO TO MY REGULAR WEBSITE

 This is where Chris showed us some of the arch-shaped clay roofing tiles (you can see them on the right lower part of the drawing), which were made by Roman soldiers who placed slabs of clay around their forearms to get that shape.
 Chris walk with us through a few medieval villas pointing out many symbolic sculptures and mythological significance and historical areas of interest.

-I became interested in the beauty of the cobblestones.
-I looked it up and the village was built around 1500, give or take, since the dates I ran across on the internet varied.
-Some accounts put it back a bit further and I wondered if it endured the Black Plague.
-I thought about the many many feet walking on that bridge, and going through the tunnels, the romances and deaths.
+This village was built around 1500, give or take, since the dates I ran across on the internet varied.
+Some accounts put it back a bit further.
 There are two TV dish antennae in this drawing.

 There are two TV dish antennae in this drawing as well.
 Can you see them?